zceceal/comp0034-wk5/activity_authentication.md

 1. Hash the text password
 2. Verify a text password against the stored hashed password

+Rather than save the password as plain text you should hash it as a security measure.Hashing in Python is the process of converting an input into a fixed-length sequence of bytes, called a hash or message digest.
+The hash is generated using a mathematical function that maps the input data to a fixed-size array of bytes.
+Salting can aslo be used prior to hashing.
+Salting adds a random string of characters to the text password before it is hashed.

-There are various algorithms that can be used to create a hash such as `hashlib`, `bcrypt` and others.
+There are various packages that can be used to create handle hashing and salting such as `hashlib`, `bcrypt`, `passlib` and others.
 In this example we use functions from `werkzeug` which is a package installed with Flask by default. `werkzeug` provides numerous utilities for creating a Flask application that runs on a WSGI server.
 Werkzeug provides much of the underlying functionality that supports HTTP request and response handling, exceptions, URL routing etc. `werkzeug` security package includes methods to generate and check a hash.

 Add the following code to the User class in `models.py`.
 Note that you need to change the `password` attribute to use the hashed password rather than the plain text.

 For this app, authentication will require the user to provide an email address and password only.